JackHenry-G/movielist/README.md

    ```
 2. **Setup postgreSQL**

    Before running the application, you need to setup a data source.
-You can do this using a PostgreSQL database, either locally or using the
+You can do this using a PostgreSQL database, which I have provided within the docker-compose file.
-   dockerized one I provided as part of this project.
-Depending on your choice you will need to edit a few things.

-   - Local PostgreSQL:

-     - Setup a PostgreSQL server, ensuring to note down the username and password you used to enter it.
-     - Setup a database named 'movielist'.
-     - Open the 'application-local.properties' file in this project and change teh username and password appropiately.
-     - Ensure that within 'application.properties', the active profile is set to 'local'
-     - If the PostgreSQL server is running, the app should now connect without issues.
-Simply run the app:

-     ````bash
-        docker-compose up -d
-        ./mvnw spring-boot:run
-        ```

-     ````

-   - Docker (easier):
-     - Make sure you have docker installed on your machine
+   1. Ensure you have docker installed on your machine
-     - - Ensure that within 'application.properties', the active profile is set to 'docker'
-     - Run the following commands:
-       `bash
+   2. Set the correct profile in the parent 'application.properties' file:
+      - Use 'test' if you want to have capabilities for quicker testing, like an automated register of a test user.
+      - Use 'staging' if you want the production app but with a test database, but without test feature capabilities.
+        Both of these include a docker postgresql intance set to 'create-drop' so the database will be cleared of data and setup a new when the app is restarted.
-      docker-compose up -d
+   3. docker-compose up -d
-      ./mvnw spring-boot:run
+   4. ./mvnw spring-boot:run
-      `

    ![Docker setup][movielist_docker_setup.png]

-4. **Access the app**
+3. **Access the app**
    Open your browser and navigate to http://localhost:8080

 ## Logs